kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.0.3.1 - 2013/06/05 =
+* Tweak: Upgraded and synched the plugins code to be inline with the new WooCommerce Quotes and Orders plugin.
+This allows users to seamlessly upgrade to that plugin at any time.
+* Tweak: Updated the plugins support links to the new a3rev support forum.

 = 1.0.3 - 2013/05/04 =
 * Feature: Moved plugin admin panel from a single tab on WooCommerce Settings to its own link  'Email & Cart Options' on the WooCommerce wp-admin menu.